-As you can imagine, these are particularly stressful times for our clients.
-People in prison worry about living in such close quarters with the threat of contracting the virus.
-They also worry that the shutdown will extend their fight for exoneration and keep them in prison for even longer.
-People on the outside who have been exonerated or are still fighting to prove their innocence worry about making rent and buying food.
+As you can imagine, the COVID-19 pandemic and these uncertain times have been particularly stressful for incarcerated and exonerated clients.
+People in prison have worried about living in such close quarters with the threat of contracting the virus, and about court and other delays during pandemic-related shutdowns.
+People on the outside who have been exonerated or are still fighting to prove their innocence have struggled during civil unrest and financial strain.

-Our team is working hard to help.
+Our team is still here, working hard to help.
+We have continued work remotely when necessary and we maintain a supportive approach to work with clients through these difficult times.
 Some of the steps we are taking include:

 - Speaking with our incarcerated clients regularly to see how they are coping in prison with the threat of COVID19 and advocating for medical care when needed.

-- Providing support and resources to exonerees through regular phone calls by our social worker.
+- Providing support and resources to freed and exonerated individuals through regular phone calls by our social worker.

-- Holding our bi-weekly peer-facilitated exoneree support group via remote access, which participants have told us they find incredibly important to their wellbeing.
+- Holding the Transition to Innocence support group - now back in person - which participants have told us they find incredibly important to their wellbeing.

 - Providing legal representation to exonerate people who are wrongly convicted and are often serving long sentences.
 This includes electronically court filings and working with other attorneys, district attorneys, and judges via conference calls.